shaunokeefe/pick-a-city/README.md

 If this is your first time working with EmberJS, it's recommended you read [the excellent Ember Guides](https://guides.emberjs.com/v2.12.0/getting-started/quick-start/).
 This will walk you through setting up Ember CLI, and the different concepts in Ember (such as components, models, routes, etc).

+#### Submitting the Challenge

+Fork this repo, and build your own solution.
+Feel free to commit as you go and, when you're finished, open up a PR from your fork.

 #### Feature Spec

 - the app loads an index page which allows the user to select 1 of 3 cities - Melbourne, Sydney, or Gold Coast